Jupyter Notebook examples are available in the fortitudo.tech GitHub repository. The repository contains the following examples:

 The accompanied code for Vorobets illustrating how Bayesian networks can be used in combination with Entropy Pooling for causal and predictive market views and stress-testing

 You can explore the examples in the cloud without any local installations using Binder.
-However, note that Binder servers have very limited ressources and might not support some of the optimized routines this package uses.
-For best performance, you should install the package on a machine that supports the Math Kernel Library.
+However, note that Binder servers have very limited resources and might not support some of the optimized routines this package uses.
+If you want access to a stable and optimized environment with persistent storage, please subscribe to our Data Science Server.